Overview – Okavango Delta

 Pros & Cons

-• Off-road driving is permitted, which facilitates quality sightings
+• Off-road driving is permitted in most areas, which ensures high-quality sightings

 • Great birding destination, especially for waterbirds